SMARTHON/smarthon-docs-zh_TW/docs/smartcity/chapter4.md

 <H3><U>Advanced Usage(with value):</U></H3>

 When change the applet to contain value version, it will have an additional variable `value` included
-* Every day at 6pm, clock will trigger IFTTT to send out micro:bit WAN command “PinValue” (with value “600”)
+* Every day at 6pm, clock will trigger IFTTT to send out micro:bit WAN command “LightValue” (with value “600”)
 * Micro:bit will recevie the command
 * The LED on P0 will be turned on (with light intensity: 600).
 ![auto_fit](images/Ch4/Ch4_2_result_1.png)<P>